 - The developers of the fish are promoting their environmental benefits, including less ocean pollution and a reduced requirement for wild-caught fish which are used as feed when farming salmon.
 The GM fish eat less and grow to market weight faster than conventionally farmed salmon.

-- There is no legal requirement for food from transgenic organisms to be labelled as such in the United States.
+- Food from transgenic organisms, including AquAdvantage Salmon has to be labelled as such in the United States.